hassansuhaib/100-days-of-code/log.md

 - Understood the flex system in Bootstrap 4
 - Wrote code for 3 algorithms in Basic Algorithm Scripting at #freeCodeCamp

+### Day 52, April 4th, 2020.

+**Today's Progress:**
+- Did some problems of Basic Algorithm Scripting
+- Took lectures on BootStrap 4
+- Coded a trivial website in BootStrap 4